Actuate Corporation

-Actuate Corporation is a publicly traded reporting, analytics and customer communications software company based in San Mateo, California, part of the San Francisco Bay Area and Silicon Valley.
+Actuate Corporation is a reporting, analytics and customer communications software company based in San Mateo, California, part of the San Francisco Bay Area and Silicon Valley.
 The company’s software is intended for use in the finance, government, manufacturing, telecommunications, and healthcare industries, among others.

 History

 Actuate Corporation was founded in 1993.

 The company is known for its creation of the open source Eclipse BIRT business data reporting project launched by the Eclipse Foundation in 2004.

 BIRT iHub F-Type is a freemium software product released by Actuate on July 10, 2014.

 In 2015, Actuate Corporation was acquired by OpenText for approximately $163 million.

 Locations

 Actuate Corporation had offices across the U.S. and in Toronto, London, Paris, Frankfurt, Barcelona, Fribourg, Singapore, Tokyo and Sydney.